| Title: | Multivariate Ordinal Regression Models |

 further arguments passed to or from other methods. |

-The following types can be chosen in marginal_predict
+The following types can be chosen in marginal_predict:

 type |